Dalhousie University: Athletics

 Dalhousie's sports teams are called the Tigers.
 The Tigers varsity teams participate primarily in the Atlantic University Sport (AUS) of U Sports.
 There are teams for basketball, hockey, soccer, swimming, track and field, cross country running, and volleyball.
 The Tigers garnered a number of championships in the first decade of the 20th century, winning 63 AUS championships and two U Sports championships.
 More than 2,500 students participate in competitive clubs, intramural sport leagues, and tournaments.
 Opportunities are offered at multiple skill levels across a variety of sports.
 Dalhousie has six competitive sports clubs and 17 recreational clubs.
 Dalhousie's Agricultural Campus operates its own varsity team, called the Dalhousie Rams.
 The Rams varsity team participates in the Atlantic Collegiate Athletic Association, a member of the Canadian Collegiate Athletic Association.
 The Rams varsity teams include badminton, basketball, rugby, soccer, volleyball, and woodsmen.

-Dalhousie has a number of athletic facilities open to varsity teams and students.
-Dalplex is the largest main fitness and recreational facility.
-It houses a large fieldhouse, an Olympic-sized swimming pool, an indoor running track, weight rooms, courts and other facilities.
-Wickwire Field, with a seating capacity of up to 1,200, is the university's main outdoor field and is host to the varsity football, soccer, field hockey, lacrosse and rugby teams.
-Other sporting facilities include the Studley Gymnasium, and the Sexton Gymnasium and field.
-The Memorial Arena, home to the varsity hockey team, was demolished in 2012.
-The school is working to build a new arena jointly with nearby Saint Mary's University, whose facility is also aging.
-The Agricultural Campus has one athletic facility, the Langille Athletic Centre.

 As of 2010, through the efforts of alumni and devoted volunteers, the Dalhousie Football Club was reinstated.
 Playing in the Atlantic Football League (AFL), the team operates on donations from alumni.
 The team plays its home games at Wickwire Field.